cmcfarlane/meta/Reading-List.md

 Nixon, Rob. *Slow Violence and the Environmentalism of the Poor*.
 Harvard UP, 2011.

 Overall, Christine. *Why Have Children: The Ethical Debate*.
 MIT Press, 2012.

+Parr, Adrian. *The Wrath of Capital: Neoliberalism and Climate Change Politics*.
+Columbia UP, 2012.

+Pettit's, Becky. *Invisible Men: Mass Incarceration and the Myth of Black Progress*.
+Russell Sage Foundation, 2012.

+Piantadosi, Claude A. *Mankind Beyond Earth: The History, Science, and Future of Human Space Exploration*.
+Columbia UP, 2013.

 Pierce, Jessica. *The Last Walk: Reflections on Our Pets at the End of Their Lives*.
 University of Chicago Press, 2012.